Belfast Harbour Police: Officers

 Belfast Harbour Police consists of uniformed police officers incorporating five Sector Teams, a Roads Policing Unit (RPU) and a Criminal Justice Unit (CJU) who provide 24-hour cover throughout the 2,000-acre Harbour Estate, including almost 17 miles of roads.
 Their vehicles are equipped with Tracker stolen vehicle detection devices.
-Officers are armed with the Glock 17 9mm pistol.

 Uniforms

 Unlike the green uniforms worn by the Police Service of Northern Ireland, BHP officers wear a black and white uniform, similar to those worn by police officers in Great Britain.
 Also unlike the PSNI, BHP also uses the standard black and white police sillitoe tartan insignia on their forage caps and the rank insignia for the rank of sergeant incorporates the downturned chevrons, again similar to police agencies in Britain.

 Any major or serious crime and incidents such as murder, acts of terrorism or armed robbery are the responsibility of the local territorial police force, the Police Service of Northern Ireland.